||Aaron “Capo” Rettig – Executive Director

 Other hobbies that Tom enjoys are backcountry skiing, reading, and cooking.
 Tom looks forward to sharing his love of teaching, whitewater, travel and science with the next generation of kayakers.

-Michael "Miguel" Shields (Spring) - Head Coach, American, History, Video
+Michael "Miguel" Shields (Spring) - Head Coach, Social Studies and Literature

 Originally hailing from Maryland, I grew up paddling on the Youghiogheny River at Riversport School of Paddling.
 When I was old enough to drive they hired me as a 'kitchen slave'- working for room and board but living on the river and paddling every day.
 That first summer cemented the lifestyle in me and throughout high school and college I returned every summer to teach kayaking at Riversport.
 I graduated magna cum laude from Virginia Tech in 2007, with a degree in Spanish, International Studies and Latin American Studies.
 Kayaking was just as important as classes however, and living there meant close proximity to the New and Gauley drainages and other great runs of the Appalachians.
 My junior year was spent abroad, living and studying in Ecuador- an invaluable experience that sparked my obsession with international travel.
 Since then I have toured multiple Latin American countries, BC and New Zealand, usually with river-running as the primary mission.